 Payments of interest and payments of instalments of principal (other than the final instalment) payable otherwise than in Renminbi in respect of each Registered Note (whether or not in global form) will be made by a cheque in the Specified Currency drawn on a Designated Bank and mailed by uninsured mail on the business day in the city where the specified office of the Registrar is located immediately preceding the relevant due date to the holder (or the first named of joint holders) of the Registered Note appearing in the Register at the close of business on the Record Date at his address shown in the Register on the Record Date and at his risk.
-Upon application of the holder to the specified office of the Registrar not less than three business days in the city where the specified office of the Registered Note, the payment may be made by transfer on the due date in the manner provided in the preceding paragraph.
+Upon application of the holder to the specified office of the Registrar not less than three business days in the city where the specified office of the Registrar is located before the due date for any payment of interest in respect of a Registered Note, the payment may be made by transfer on the due date in the manner provided in the preceding paragraph.
 Any such application for transfer shall be deemed to relate to all future payments of interest (other than interest due on redemption) and instalments of principal (other than the final instalment) in respect of the Registered Notes which become payable to the holder who has made the initial application until such time as the Registrar is notified in writing to the contrary by such holder.
 Payments of interest and payments of instalments of principal (other than the final instalment) payable in Renminbi in respect of each Registered Note will be made by transfer on the due date in the manner provided in the preceding paragraph.
 Payment of the interest due in respect of each Registered Note on redemption and the final instalment of principal will be made in the same manner as payment of the principal amount of such Registered Note.